Microscopy and Spectroscopy

 Learning outcomes of the course unit

-Students will learn about the history and modern techniques and approaches in the field of light microscopy and spectroscopies (light and particle) and fundamental practical experience with relevant devices.
-Among others, it help them to select their own topic (for diploma or doctoral thesis).
+Students will learn the current status of microscopy and spectroscopies (optical, SIMS and XPS) which will also help them to select their own topic (for diplomma or doctoral thesis).

-Elementary Physics, Quantum Physics, Solid State Physics, Surfaces and Thin Films, Geometrical and wave optics.
+Elementary Physics, Quantum Physics, Solid State Physics, Surfaces and Thin Films.
+Geometrical optics.

 Recommended optional programme components